sodafoundation/architecture-analysis/specs/multicloud/File_Storage_Service.md

 TBD

 ## Use case View
    **Migration**: Migrate on-premise File or File-Share based applications to cloud.
 Simply mount the Cloud FileShare to your on-premise server and copy data.

    **LTR (Long Term Retention)**: Data Deluge, ever changing business requirements and different compliance regulations demands LTR.
 With Cloud Vendor File Share backups or moving on-premises data to Cloud can help for Long term retention

    **Cloudburst**: Copy on-premises data to Cloud FileShare, analyze the data and get back the report on-premise.
-Add to it the FileShare scalability, performance, throughput and low TCO
+Additional benefit to it is the FileShare scalability, performance, throughput and low TCO

    **LiftNShift**:  Fileshares are commonly used storage on-premise.
 While migrating to Cloud this can be simply a lift and shift using Cloud services like AWS Manage Fileshares or Azure File Service

    **User Local Data Space**: Fileshares can be used as the private space for users.
-They can use File storage for accessing the data from any Cloud instance
+They can use File storage for accessing the data from any Cloud instance inside the region

    **Lifecycle policy**:  Life Cycle for File shares to move the infrequently accessed shares to low cost storage.
-Similar to S3
+(Similar to object storage lifecycle management)

 ## Requirements
 1. File Storage support for multi cloud